 This is why we should clean our chimneys every year.

-A buildup of creosote is the main reason that it’s important to have your Chimney cleaning company in Port Huron inspected annually, but did you know that there are three degrees or stages of creosote?
+A buildup of creosote is the main reason that it’s important to have your Chimney cleaning company inspected annually for you brick masonry and stone masonry.
+But, did you know that there are three degrees or stages of creosote?
 Tar, soot, and creosote are all byproducts of wood burning and “creosote” is what the mix of the three components is usually called.
 What’s needed to properly clean your chimney depends upon what level of creosote there is on the flue lining.
 Creosote in all of its forms is dangerous because it can cause chimney fires.

 Creosote which contains a high percentage of soot is the first degree of the substance.
 This type of creosote is easier to remove from your chimney than the other kinds.
 All that is needed to remove first degree creosote is a chimney brush.
 The way to end up with the easiest creosote to clean is to burn seasoned wood in an environment in which there is plenty of air, so that the flue is warmed by the fire’s heat.
 If a house is sealed too tightly, there may be a restriction in the air supply in the fireplace, which can cause more smoke to enter the home and can keep the chimney flue from getting properly heated.